 Embroidery Design Selection & Stitch Density

 Embroidering on a ribbon bow takes a very small design!
-If your design has too high of a stitch density, then the ribbon will pucker and curl up on itself.
+And, if your design has too high of a stitch count, then the ribbon will pucker and curl up on itself.
 If you go to shrink a larger design, make sure you have your embroidery software scale the number of stitches to a smaller number as well.
 Shrinking a design without paying attention to the new stitch density will not end up with good results!